rancher/docs/content/rancher/v2.x/en/tasks/workloads/add-a-sidecar/_index.md

     - **Init Container:**

-        The sidecar container is deployed before the mainer container.
+        The sidecar container is deployed before the main container.

+1. From the **Docker Image** field, enter the name of the Docker image that you want to deploy in support of the main container.
+During deployment, Rancher pulls this image from [Docker Hub](https://hub.docker.com/explore/).
+Enter the name exactly as it appears on Docker Hub.

 1. Set the remaining options.
 You can read about them in [Deploying Workloads](../deploy-workloads).